 EPO combined with vitamin E could alleviate symptoms, but it shouldn’t replace meds recommended by your doctor.

 Always use the lowest dose possible to reduce your risk of side effects.
-Talk to your doctor about the EPO method and dosage best for your conditions.
+Talk with your doctor about the EPO method and dosage best for your specific health needs.